 In this article...

-That's why we created the Impersonate feature, because when you impersonate a user, you're literally logged into your Community as that user, allowing you to view your site from their perspective.
+That's why we created the Impersonate feature, because when you impersonate a user, you're literally logged into your site as that user, allowing you to view your site from their perspective.
 So, if a user comes to you with an issue, impersonating them can make troubleshooting much easier.

 There are two ways to impersonate: